ICSB 64th World Congress Heads to Cairo, Egypt

 Well, Egypt is on the move.
 How so?
 With a population approaching 100 million people and with more than 50% under the age of 30, that is all you need to know.
 But the good news doesn’t just stop there.
 With a large tech-minded population with expertise in mobile and web-based applications, innovative products and services are at your fingertips.
 The numbers also bear out the impact of entrepreneurship and small business formation is having on the Egyptian economy.
 Here is what we know; the current internet penetration rate is 40% and growing.
 There are more than 100M mobile phone users and clients.
 Mobile banking is growing at a fast rate.
 Currently, only 10% of the population have a bank account.
 There is room for tremendous growth to occur with Egypt becoming a leading hub for promising entrepreneurs.

 Throughout its history, Cairo has been a gateway for commerce and culture between the peoples of Africa, the Middle East, Europe, and Asia.
 The 64th ICSB World Congress will convene a world-wide gathering of entrepreneurs and thought leaders to host a global forum to discuss the future of entrepreneurship.
-ICSB in partnership with the International Labour Organization (ILO) will explore how the paradigm shift towards a more inclusive economic growth and sustainability is impacting support for MSMEs.
+ICSB and its partners will explore how the paradigm shift towards a more inclusive economic growth and sustainability is impacting support for MSMEs.
 Inspiration from Egyptian small business leaders and experiences Leaders of Academic, Social and Political Organizations will continue a common reflection about the role of the entrepreneurial system in the pursuit of sustainability and social promotion.
 The results of this debate will nurture further initiatives of ICSB to be undertaken in the framework of the collaboration with the United Nations about SDG accomplishment.

 ABOUT THE CONFERENCE THEME and SUBMISSION